Ruud's Commodore Site Home Email

 Controller | X X | X X | X X | X X | X X | X | G | X |

-X marks line used as "I = Input" or "O = Output"
+X marks lines that can be used as well as "I = Input" as "O = Output"

 Service Request and Serial Polling